 1- What are the 7 basic geometric forms?

-The seven basic geometric forms are fundamental shapes that serve as the building blocks for more complex figures.
-They include:
+The seven basic geometric shapes are important because they help create more complex figures.
+They are:

 - Circle